hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/accessible-posts.md

 are accessible", only "posts that are more accessible".
 The reason for this is the scope of humanity is broad, and learning about others is a lifelong journey.
-Being truly accessible not only with posts, but with software design and just general life, is an end goal you should strive to attain even if it can't be truly acheived.
+Being truly accessible not only with posts, but with software design and just general life, is an end goal you should strive to attain even if it can't be truly achieved.

 ### Sensory